webix-hub/docs/data/desktop/pivotchart.md

 - **'Fields'** block presents all data properties of the dataset (such as name, year etc.) EXCEPT for those that are selected in the **Filters** and  **Group By** blocks.
 - Fields dragged or initially set in the **Values** block define which data will be loaded to the chart.
 Each data property in the **Values** block presents an individual graph (<a href="#data_operations">see details</a>).
 - A field dragged or initially set in the **Group By** block defines a data property that **Values**'s properties will be grouped by.
-For example, if the user sets the "balance"  property as **Values**'s value (the 'sum' operation)  and the "year" property as **Group by**'s value then the chart will display the total balance of all contries for each year.
+For example, if the user sets the "balance"  property as **Values**'s value (the 'sum' operation)  and the "year" property as **Group by**'s value then the chart will display the total balance of all countries for each year.
 Note, only one data property can be specified in the **Group By** block.
 - Fields dragged or initially set in the **Filters** block define data properties that will be used as filters for the chart.
 For each data property in the **Filters** block, Pivot Chart creates an individual input in the header of the chart (nearby the 'Settings' button) (<a href="#filtering_options">see details</a>).

-**Balance amoung Sections**
+**Balance among Sections**
 {{note
 You cannot drag one and the same element to different sections; instead, use each element either for **grouping** or for **filtering** or don't use it at all (it remains in **Fields**).
-However, **Values** section is more indendent since elements dragged to it are still available in other sections except **Filters**.
+However, **Values** section is more independent since elements dragged to it are still available in other sections except **Filters**.

 }}